temporalio/documentation/docs/typescript/logging.md

   import { JaegerPropagator } from '@opentelemetry/propagator-jaeger';

   propagation.setGlobalPropagator(
-    new CompositePropagator(
     new CompositePropagator({
       propagators: [
         new W3CTraceContextPropagator(),
         new W3CBaggagePropagator(),
         new JaegerPropagator(),
       ],
     })
-    )
   );
   ```

-- Similarly you may customize the OpenTelemetry Node SDK propagators by following the instructions on [this page](https://github.com/open-telemetry/opentelemetry-js/tree/main/experimental/packages/opentelemetry-sdk-node#initialize-the-sdk)
+Similarly, you can customize the OpenTelemetry `NodeSDK` propagators by following the instructions in the [Initialize the SDK](https://github.com/open-telemetry/opentelemetry-js/tree/main/experimental/packages/opentelemetry-sdk-node#initialize-the-sdk) section of the README.